Skip to main content

 Aside from early exercise, when else can assignment happen?

-As an Option writer, there is risk of assignment up until expiration.
-This is because any Option contract that is in-the-money at the time of expiration will be automatically exercised, even if it is only in the money by $0.01, unless the Option owner specifically requests to have it not exercised.
+As an option writer, there is risk of assignment up until and at expiration (for stocks & ETFs) and at expiration (for index).
+This is because any option contract that is in-the-money at the time of expiration will be automatically exercised, even if it is only in the money by $0.01, unless the stock or ETF option owner specifically requests to have it not exercised.

 Can you provide an example of an assignment?